My Gear & How I Use it to Create Emotion

 Dynamic, elongating, quirky.
 This is my most recent lens and I’m LOVING it.

 Hello, gorgeous.
 This was the first lens I fell in love with.
 Something about this length feels so real, and lively to me.
-It pretty much never comes off of my camera.
+Great for documentary style work!

-This one has been slowly edging out the 35L over the past few years.
+This one is my favorite lens for solid portraits that isolate the subject.
 I’ve heard that there are less sharp copies out there (google will help you figure out what to look for), but I didn’t get one and I couldn’t be happier with this lens.
 This one only comes off of my camera when I need more length (in which case I’ll grab the next lens).

 CANON 85L II